Eve Security Installer 2.2.20

 minikube / Docker Desktop

-minikube: Start the tunnel before ./install-eve.sh (in a separate terminal, leave it running).
+minikube: Start the tunnel before running the installer (in a separate terminal, leave it running).
 Without it, LoadBalancer services often stay <pending> or only show a cluster-internal address; with minikube tunnel active, minikube publishes 127.0.0.1 as the external IP.
 The installer waits for that IP (up to ~90s) to add it to the gateway certificate SANs—if the tunnel is not running, that step can fail and you may need to start the tunnel and re-run the installer.

 # Terminal 1 — keep running (may prompt for sudo)